 El Questro Wilderness Park

 When visiting El Questro Wilderness park, Emma Gorge is a real must-go!
 We already talked about Emma Gorge in the blogpost about our favorite destinations in Australia.
-When you visit this secluded water hole, you’ll understand why we included it in our favorite spots to visit.
+When you visit this secluded water hole, you’ll understand why we included it in our favourite spots to visit.
 It is quite a rocky walk to get to the waterhole, and along the way we bumped into people who all told us the same thing: “It’s worth the walk!” and boy, were they right.
-Just a quick tip: make sure to wear your walking shoes, and take enough water and sunscreen for the walk.
+Just a quick tip: make sure to wear your walking shoes, and take enough water and sunscreen for the hike up to Emma Gorge.

-It’s a real oasis, surrounded by incredibly high cliffs with greenery, and a 65 meter high waterfall.
+Emma Gorge is a real oasis, surrounded by incredibly high cliffs with greenery and a 65 meter high waterfall.
 What made this place even more incredible was that there was a hot thermal spring at the side of the waterhole, where you can actually sit on the rocks and relax.
 Make sure to go there early, take a nice picnic with you and walk back before the sun sets.

 It’s like getting into a hot tub, but one that is pure nature, and well, without the bubbles.
-It was so lovely to get into the clear soothing warm water that was just the perfect temperature, and it’s like that all year round!
+It was so lovely to get into the clear soothing warm water of Zebedee Hot Springs.
+It was just the perfect temperature and it’s like that all year round!

 Not only is Zebedee Hot Springs very comfortable and relaxing, the location is gorgeous as well.
 Surrounded by palmtrees and other local vegetation, listening to little waterfalls that flow, these thermal pools are the perfect spot where you can sit, relax and chat with each other.
 The palmtrees also create some privacy; when you’re sitting in one pool, you barely see the bathers in the other pool.
 An example is the above photo, as there were a group of people sitting in that bath, but the palmtrees blocked the view and made them invisible.